titouancreach/vuejs-redux/README.md

 # CONTRIBUTING

-Feel free to create issues or pull request if needed.
+Feel free to create issues or pull requests if needed.